Master of Commerce

 (b) One of ACCY 530, 531; 30 further points at 400-level or above, including at least 15 approved points at 500-level.

-To complete the 120-point MCom in Accounting, having entered the degree with a completed honours degree, you need to take either:
+To complete the 120-point MCom in Accounting by thesis, having entered the degree with a completed honours degree, you need to take either:

 - a 120-point Master’s thesis, ACCY 591, or

 - a 90-point Master’s thesis, ACCY 592, plus 30 approved points at 400-level or above